 Say you’re shopping with your debit card and you don’t have the funds to cover the purchase.
 Maybe you have only $90 in your account, but the bill is $100.

-Your bank will cover the difference for you and approve the purchase if you have opted into their overdraft protection program.
+Your bank will cover the difference for you and approve the purchase if you’re enrolled in its overdraft protection program.
 While this might seem like a good thing, it comes at a price.

 Each overdraft from which your bank “protects” you — by temporarily picking up the tab — costs an average of $33.47, according to an October 2020 Bankrate study.
 That average is up from $21.57 in 1998.

-And if multiple overdraft transactions process on the same day, you can get hit with the fee more than once.
+And if multiple overdraft transactions get processed on the same day, you can get hit with the fee more than once.
 That can really put you deep into the red.
 Of course, it’s still up to you to bring your account into the black in a timely manner even if you have overdraft coverage.

 A 2014 CFPB study found that most overdraft fees are incurred on transactions of less than $24.
 If you were to extrapolate the numbers and put them in lending terms, taking out a $24 “loan” and paying a median $34 overdraft fee would be the equivalent of taking out a loan with a 17,000% annual interest rate!